 New Freshmen and Transfer Students

-Declare the communication science and disorders major when you register for orientation.
+Students should declare the communication sciences and disorders major when they register for orientation.

 Currently Enrolled Major Changers

 Students should submit a "Change or Declaration of Major" form in Health and Behavioral Studies Building, Room 1026.